Google is Sunsetting UA, Get Started with Google Analytics 4 Today

 Start Collecting Data Today

-When you create a new Google Analytics 4 property, the first thing you’ll notice is that it’s empty of data.
+When you create a new Google Analytics 4 property, you’ll notice that it’s empty of data.
 The historical data you have in Universal Analytics, the original analytics you already know, won’t be transferred to the new property.

 To retain that historical perspective of what’s happening on your website, start collecting new data as soon as possible.
 The new setup also restructures that data into the life cycle of your website visitors.
-Now businesses can better focus on improving the relationship they have with their customers.
+Now businesses can better focus on improving their relationship with their customers.

 Simplify Your Tracking Strategy

 When it comes to tracking, the new version of Analytics does a lot of the heavy lifting for you.
-If you ever found your head spinning while adding category, actions, or labels to custom conversion tracking, fear no more.
+Fear no more if you ever found your head spinning while adding a category, actions, or labels to custom conversion tracking.
 Everything is now considered an event, and the “Enhanced Measurement” automatically creates the most common event tracking for you.

 The most exciting feature of the new GA4 tool is the ability to create insights and predictions, built on artificial intelligence, about your website or your audience.
 Google is betting the use of predictive AI can fill in the gaps in the data left by the removal of browser cookies.